What to Wear on a Summer Hike (Comfortable + Sun-Smart Outfits)

 I like to have a few styles and options — based on wind conditions, length of the hike, and of course – outfit of-the-day.
 This is what I actually use and what works best for me on a day hike.

-Lightweight Baseball Cap (Breathable Everyday Option)
+Lightweight Baseball Cap

 • Breathable design keeps you cooler in warm conditions